 Whitewater kayaking in the city

 Did you know that you can learn to whitewater kayak less than 5 minutes’ drive from downtown Ottawa?
-Owl Rafting’s Madawaska Kanu Centre (MKC) has an “MKC in the City” program that offers whitewater kayaking instruction at a spot known as The Pump House, which is located just around the corner from the Canadian War Museum.
-This is a popular training location for many Canadian kayaking athletes!
+The Downtown Ottawa Instruction program offered by Owl Rafting’s Madawaska Kanu Centre is perfect for beginners and novices.
+Lessons take place at a spot called The Pumphouse, located just around the corner from the Canadian War Museum.
+Many Canadian kayaking athletes train there!

 If you’re an experienced whitewater kayaker (or even a surfer), you’ll certainly want to play at Ottawa’s Champlain Bridge wave known as The Wall.
 Located off of Bate Island, less than 10 minutes drive west of downtown Ottawa, the rapids feature a standing, ever-flowing wave that attracts surfers and freestyle whitewater kayakers from around the world each spring.
 If you prefer to be a spectator, you can easily access the site by biking from downtown Ottawa along the scenic Ottawa River Pathway, or by driving to Bate Island.